wp-plugins/siteguard/readme.txt

 http://www.jp-secure.com/cont/products/siteguard_wp_plugin/faq_en.html

 == Changelog ==
+= 1.0.6 =
+* Supported with Apache 1.3
+* Fix garbling of CAPTCHA by environment
+* Fix input check of Rename login path
+* Fix some other bugs
 = 1.0.5 =
 * Add display a warning about changing the login page URL, when activate the plugin = 1.0.4 =